E Nga mana, e reo, e nga karangatanga maha - Tena koutou katoa.

 My name is Rueben Tipene, I’m a descendant of the Ngapuhi and Ngaitahu tribes.

 I was brought up with my Maori heritage and always enjoyed “Nga Mahi Toi” Maori arts.
 From a young age I would always be drawing.
-One particular day a Maori carver notice some of my drawings and said to me, “If you can draw, you can carve” From that point on I would look for anything to carve, from native wood scrounged from demolition sites, to shells out of the sea or lime stone from a hillside.
+One particular day a Maori carver noticed some of my drawings and said to me, “If you can draw, you can carve” From that point on I would look for anything to carve, from native wood scrounged from demolition sites, to shells out of the sea or lime stone from a hillside.

 However I always wanted to carve “Pounamu” green stone, but never had the opportunity or resources to do so, until I met Kerry Thompson from “Thompson Carvers”